 I’m sure many will have heard the term leading-in a barrel.
-Or perhaps you’ve heard of it without realising by being told to run-in a new air rifle by shooting a tin of pellets through it.
+Or perhaps you’ve heard of it without realising by being told to run in a new air rifle by shooting a tin of pellets through it.
 I have heard this many times over but never seen any documented evidence of this.
-So I thought I’d have a go at recording the effect in practise.
+So I thought I’d have a go at recording the effect in practice.

 The theory is that barrels have imperfections.
 As you shoot pellets through the barrel, each leaves a deposit in the imperfections which gradually builds up forming an evenly bored barrel.
 The result should be evident with smaller and smaller groups.

 I started by first cleaning out the barrel on my Theoben Rapid MKII with a Napier pull through kit.
 This was to ensure it was clean and unleaded.
 I had previously performed a group test on this rifle so I knew which pellet it preferred.